 What to do if Doge Palace tickets are sold out

 Tickets on the official website sell out quite quickly, especially those for the Secret Itineraries tour.
-If that’s the case, head over to third party resellers such as GetYourGuide.
-They usually buy tickets in bulks and in advance, and chances are you will find something available.
+If that’s the case, head over to third-party resellers such as GetYourGuide.
+They usually buy tickets in bulk and in advance, and chances are you will find something available.

-It’s likely you will have to join a guided tour – which will obviously be a bit more expensive than the plain ticket.
+You will likely have to join a guided tour – which will be a bit more expensive than the plain ticket.

 How to get to Doge’s Palace